ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 ## Promoting content

-We trust ambasaddors to only request promotion of content that lines up with the messages and topics outlined, that this content does not overly market their employer or product/business, and that they have followed the review process.
+We trust ambassadors to only request promotion of content that lines up with the messages and topics outlined, that this content does not overly market their employer or product/business, and that they have followed the review process.
 An abassador can request promotion of content in the following ways: